Attacktive/slime-castle-update-notifier/README.md

 ## Environment Variables

-Create a `.env.local` file with the following variables:
+Create a `.env.dev` file with the following variables:

 ```env
 DISCORD_TOKEN=your_discord_bot_token